 Since 1999, USA Baseball has been selecting teams of professional-level Minor and Major League players to represent the United States in various international competitions, including the World Baseball Classic.

-Most recently, the 2017 World Baseball Classic Team was managed by Jim Leyland and led by the likes of Brandon Crawford, Marcus Stroman and Christian Yelich.
+In 2017, the World Baseball Classic Team was managed by Jim Leyland and led by the likes of Brandon Crawford, Marcus Stroman and Christian Yelich.
 Team USA won its first-ever gold medal in the WBC in 2017, defeating Puerto Rico 8-0 in the final.

 COLLEGIATE NATIONAL TEAM

 The USA Baseball Collegiate National Team is comprised of the top non-draft-eligible collegiate baseball players in the country.
 The team competes each summer in friendship series domestically and internationally against the world's top baseball talent.
 As part of this schedule, the U.S. squares off in international friendship series against Chinese Taipei, Cuba and Japan.

 The Collegiate National Team program has witnessed great success in recent years.
 In 2016, the red, white and blue secured its first-ever series victory over Cuba on its home soil.
 Additionally, Team USA swept all three of its international friendship series against Chinese Taipei, Cuba and Japan in both 2017 and 2018.